MathStuff/Matrices/README.md

 C.roundForm(decimal=n) #Returns a matrix of elements' rounded up to n decimal digits

 C.uptri #Returns the upper triangular form of the matrix

+C.lowtri #Returns the lower triangular form of the matrix

 C.avg(n) #Returns the nth column's average, give None as argument to get the all columns' averages